 - Focus on accuracy.
 The experts at your organization are a great place to start for trustworthy information.

-- Use infographics and other unique content packages.
+- Use infographics (like this one) and other unique content packages.
 Done well, visual content can help you present even routine healthcare information in a way that engages consumers.

 - Personalize the journey.
 Personalization can take many forms, from content that is tailored to the interests of repeat visitors to health assessments that provide unique information about a person's risk factors for a disease.